asauron/twitter-codepath/README.md

 - [ ] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

+####Roadblocks
+ Spent a lot of time on auto layout issues, the image view for profile image of user returns elsewhere but not in the actual page(it gets blanked out).
+ Still adding polish, submitted to meet deadline

 ### Walkthrough

 ![Video Walkthrough](http://i.imgur.com/ciT2vg3.gif)